CraftAcademyLabs/ca_course/extras/rails-scaffold.md

-# Getting started with Rails Scaffold with Continuous Integration & Deployment
+# Getting started with Rails, Tests, Continuous Integration & Deployment

 So you are about to start building your awesome web application.
 If you are reading this article, you are probably curious about the awesomnes of Ruby on Rails framework.
 Good for you!